sirawat21/drive-iq/README.md

-# Task 1 - API - React (Single Page Application React based)
+# Task 1 - API - React (Single Page Application)
 ## Description
-The application fetches information of college from an API, and display in table.
+The application fetches college information from API, and display in table.
 Users capable to interact by using provided control buttons(ADD, LOAD, DELETE).
 ## API
 |Source|URL|